Adibian/Persian-official-HifiGAN/README.md

 ## Acknowledgements
 We thank the authors of the [HifiGAN repository]([https://github.com/kan-bayashi/ParallelWaveGAN](https://github.com/jik876/hifi-gan)) for their well-structured codebase and recipe, which served as the basis for this Persian adaptation.

+## License
+This project is based on [HiFi-GAN](https://github.com/jik876/hifi-gan),
+which is licensed under the MIT License.
+The modifications for [your purpose, e.g., Persian speech synthesis, improvements] are © 2025 Majid Adibian.